SuperTapood/Cudheart/README.md

 - [ ] add map function to ndarray
 - [ ] add overloads to simple random
 - [ ] add shape argument to functions instead of using return types (+ initializer list overload?)
+- [ ] add option to reduce exceptions into warnings and maybe even disable them (and choose whether they will be thrown or not)
+- [ ] change exception color to red in the console
 - [ ] add native math funcs to complex type
 - [ ] add more overloads for expscpp
 - [ ] add more overloads for basemathcpp